slaughtr/discussion-board/README.md

 #### By _**{Dallas Slaughter}**_

 This project is a discussion board built with Ember.js.
-It is a discussion board for programmers to decide which beer makes them program more better.
+It is a forum for programmers to decide which beer makes them program more better.
 Allowing questions and answers, the board will facilitate the sharing of a very select set of information, closely guarded for the last 5000 years.

 It will incorporate Google authentication via EmberFire and Torii for posting, and several Ember packages as seen fit.
+It is styled using Google's Material Design and heaps of eye-burning bright green.
+ENJOY!

 ## Prerequisites